Posted on August 16, 2016

 In an effort to ensure that car accident victims do not make an important mistake after an accident, we suggest taking the following steps immediately after being involved in a collision:

-- Report accident to your insurance company: Call your insurance company and report the accident as soon as possible.
+Report accident to your insurance company: Call your insurance company and report the accident as soon as possible.
 Not doing so could jeopardize your right to coverage.
-However, do not give a written or recorded statement, even to your own insurance company, without talking to a lawyer first.
+However, do not give a written or recorded statement, even to your own insurance company, without talking to a car accident lawyer first.